Gautam Navlakha’s house arrest delayed again after NIA raises ‘safety concerns’

 The 70-year-old has been accused in the Bhima Koregaon case, which pertains to caste violence in a village near Pune in 2018.
 He was among 16 people arrested for allegedly plotting the violence.

-The safety concerns raised by the National Investigation Agency is the second hindrance Navlakha is facing in being shifted from jail.
+The objection raised by the National Investigation Agency is the second hindrance Navlakha is facing in being shifted from jail.

 Among conditions laid down by the Supreme Court while allowing the house arrest, was producing a surety of Rs 2 lakh by November 14, as proof of solvency.
 Navlakha could not be shifted from his jail initially as he could not produce the document.